 Similarly, you need to display your “white coat” of authority on your sales page.
 Why should people listen to you?
 More importantly, why should they buy from you?
 What qualifications do you have?
 Have you been featured on trusted sources?
 Have you served well-known clients in this field?

-A good landing page template, like Lune shown below, will come already equipped with a section where you can proudly display your credentials and past work markers that help establish your authority in your field.
+A good landing page template, like Pacifico shown below, will come already equipped with a section where you can proudly display your credentials and past work markers that help establish your authority in your field.

 Show your credentials and proof of authority through logos, qualifications, and other types of signals that serve that purpose.